derikb/rpg-table-randomizer/README.md

 #### nameTokenCallback

-This function can be use in a Randomizer to setup the "name" token.
+This function can be use in a TableRoller to setup the "name" token.

 ```
-const randomizer = new Randomizer();
+const tableRoller = new TableRoller();
-randomizer.registerTokenType('name', RandomName.nameTokenCallback);
+tableRoller.registerTokenType('name', RandomName.nameTokenCallback);
 ```

 ### r_helpers